 Voltage sharing

-If we connect many power devices like thyristor or MOSFET in series for AC application to make it high voltage circuit.
+If we connect many power devices like thyristor or MOSFET in series for an AC application to make it high high-voltage circuit.
 Then this RC circuit helps proper voltage distribution across all devices.

 If we do not connect this snubber circuit, the voltage distribution across all devices will not be equal.

-In such cases, a few devices like MOSFET or thyristor will have more voltage and it will fail.
+In such cases, a few devices like MOSFET or thyristor will have more voltage, and they will fail.

-A proper design of this circuit helps in creating a latching current faster during switching ON. so it reduces the the risk of less gate pulse width.
+A proper design of this circuit helps in creating a latching current faster during switching ON., so it reduces the risk of a shorter gate pulse width.

 A detailed explanation of this is given in the video (link at the last of this video)